INTELLIGENCE-LED ANALYSIS FOR POLITICAL INFLUENCE

 Staying Two Steps Ahead

 The IQ exists because political analysis should be built on method, not instinct.
-Eight scored dimensions.
+Nine scored dimensions.
 Six relationship types.
 Graph-theoretic network metrics.
 Military intelligence methodology.
 Updated every Sunday and Thursday.

 Influence is not popularity.
 The Influence Score measures real power — and the network that sustains it.